Atypos.family

 2. "When I was a kid, nobody had this"

 Why it hurts: because yes, they did.
 Back then autistic kids were called "difficult," "antisocial," "lazy."
-It didn't increase — we just started seeing.

 Try instead: "It's good that today we understand more, right?"